 Make Up Setting Tip

-Although lip stains have staying power some dance parents also suggested adding a setting spray to your dancer’s makeup routine.
+Although lip stains have staying power some dance parents also suggested adding a setting spray or powder to your dancer’s makeup routine.

 In particular, they found setting spray by E.l.f. was not only budget-friendly but did the job like it says it would!